NathanVaughn/pyleft/README.md

 Any variable argument list (`*arg`) or keyword argument dict (`**kwarg`) is not required to have a type hint.

+Types of types, such as `List` or `Tuple` are not required.
+For example, a type hint of just `list` is allowed, although you should normally be as specific as possible with a better type hint like `List[int]`.

 ## Disclaimer